ff7-mods/ff7-flat-wiki/docs/FF8/Field/Script/Opcodes/176 UNKNOWN11.md

 #### Description

 This is some kind of weird wait command.
-[UNKNOWN12][] is probably the waitsync for it.
-The second parameter is definitely a frame count, but I have no ides what the first parameter is (it's usually 0).

-  [UNKNOWN12]: 177%20UNKNOWN12.md "wikilink"
+[UNKNOWN12](177 UNKNOWN12.md).